 Fortunately, the number of insurance plans covering the cost of substance use disorder treatment has risen in the last ten years, and so has the amount of therapy those plans are willing to cover.

 At We Level Up Treatment Center, we provide world-class care with round-the-clock medical professionals available to help you cope.
-All working as a team providing Outpatient Rehab and other aspects of treatment.
+All working as a team providing Outpatient Rehab and other aspects of treatment, We Level Up Outpatient Rehab is available in California too.
 Make this your opportunity to reclaim your life.
 Call today to speak with one of our treatment specialists.
-Our counselors know what you are going through and will answer any of your questions.
+Our specialists know what you are going through and will answer any of your questions.

 Your call is private and confidential and there is never any obligation.